yomnaAbdelbaset/SnakeGame/README.md

 # SnakeGame
-Snake game using C language and OpenGL
+Simple Snake Game using C language and OpenGL